 They are divided into two types, and since 2014 are clearly indicated in the Register as to which type they are.
 Earlier registered IPSs are generally not identified as to which type they are, unless the word co-operative is in their name, in which case the are a Bona-fide Co-op:-

-Societies for the Benefit of the Community (BenComs) which are intrinsically “not for profit”, but are able to pay a regulated interest on any money invested in them, typically no more than 7% per year.
+Community Benefit Societies which are intrinsically “not for profit”, but are able to pay a regulated interest on any money invested in them, typically no more than 7% per year.

-Bona-fide Co-ops.
-These are allowed to pay a dividend to members in addition to the regulated interest on shares, which must be based on some “equitable formula”.
+Cooperatives.
+These are allowed to pay a dividend to members in addition to the regulated interest on shares.
+The dividend must be based on some “equitable formula”.
 Typical examples are returns based on the amount of business the member does with them (e.g. Co-operatives stores, farmers co-ops) or the amount of volunteer effort put in (community shops & pubs, community assisted agriculture).
 Dividends may be paid in cash or vouchers (e.g. Beer Tokens)

 How many shares can I buy?

 Community Shares have a nominal value of £1.
-The law permits you to buy shares up to a maximum of £100,000 for individuals (although other Societies can buy any number of shares).
+The law permits a private individual to buy shares up to a maximum of £100,000 (although other Registered Societies can buy any number of shares).
 The issuing Society will often set a minimum number of shares it wishes to sell to any individual, as the administration of a small number of shares could cost them more than the value of the shares over time.
 This mimimum usually varies between £50 and £500.

 Sometimes Societies will also issue Bonds to enable individuals to invest more than the £100,000 limit, although this is very rare.
 Strictly speaking these are not investments, but are loans.
 They have no voting rights as they are simply a certificate identifying and defining a debt.
 They offer a fixed rate of return (sometimes referred to as the “coupon”) and are repaid in full at the end of the specified time period.